dthelegend/diss/main.typ

 = Design

 The solver is designed to be flexible and allow for the implementation of many alternative backends allowing for different reduction and solving algorithms to easily be compared to one another.
-The general flow for solvving a problem is shown below.
+The general flow for solving a problem is shown below.

 // TODO: Image of solver pipeline